liferay/liferay-docs/discover/portal/articles/01-what-is-liferay/02-using-liferay-collaborative-platform.markdown

 questions, and personal productivity applications like a calendar.

 Liferay Portal includes every application you'll need to enable users to collaborate.
-Next, you'll see how to use Liferay Portal as a social platform.
+Next, you'll see how Liferay can host multiple web sites.